-Mendelzon and Wood [18] analyzed the complexity of finding regular paths in graphs, which is similiar to our Select-First and Select-Sat problems with subtle differences.
-They showed that finding simple regular paths in a graph is NPcomplete problem while finding regular paths is a polynomialtime problem (if the regular expression language is not too rich).
+Mendelzon and Wood [16] analyzed the complexity of finding regular paths in graphs, which is similiar to our Select-First and Select-Sat problems with subtle differences.
+They showed that finding simple regular paths in a graph is NP-complete problem while finding regular paths is a polynomial-time problem (if the regular expression language is not too rich).
 Their selector language is a regular expression language that could be studied in a similar way we have sudied SAJ and SD.
 Mendelzon and Wood don't consider instance graphs: they operate at the level of selectors (regular expressions) and meta graphs only.

-The work on JAsCo [24, 25] is using a pointcut-style notation and Demeter-style traversal specifications in the same system.
+The work on JAsCo [22, 23] is using a pointcut-style notation and Demeter-style traversal specifications in the same system.
 The selector language approach described in this paper might lead to a tighter integration of the two languages.

 Gybels and Brichau [7] present a number of language features that could be useful for expressing more expressive pattern-based crosscuts.
-The language presented is patternbased, similar to that found in AspectJ [9], uses Prolog, and is implemented on SmallTalk.
+The language presented is pattern-based, similar to that found in AspectJ [9], uses Prolog, and is implemented on SmallTalk.
 It first the adds unification as a feature, which allows variable binding.
+Another feature are object reifying predicates that ties of the program, and recursion is allowed in defintions.
+The latter makes this language Turing complete.

-Another feature are object reifying predicates that (1) provide access to the "context object" property of the matched join point, (2) provide direct access to the state of objects, and (3) can express the way a certain object should respond to messages.
+- provide access to the "context object" property of the matched join point, - provide direct access to the state of objects - can express the way a certain object should respond to messages